 - Free use of fitness room and whirlpool

 - Free local calls and long-distance access

 - Free delivery of USA Today to each occupied guest room

 The luxury hotel will have 100 rooms, three conference rooms, an executive boardroom and a sundries shop.
 Construction will start March 1, 2007 with a completion date expected for March 1, 2008.
 The ownership of the hotel will be VanDur Properties LLC.

-The Wingate Inn underwent an ownership change in 2012 and currently operates at Crossroads Point® as a Comfort Inn & Suites.
+The Wingate Inn underwent an ownership change and currently operates at Crossroads Point® as a Comfort Inn & Suites.

 September 8, 2006